Kojo-Jr/Kojo-Jr/README.md

 - Statistical Analysis: Experienced in performing statistical tests and creating predictive models using R
 - Machine Learning: Supervised and Unsupervised Learning in R.
 - Data Visualization: Able to create insightful visualizations using R packages like ggplot2.
-- Web Scraping using R packages like rvest
+- Web Scraping using R packages like rvest.
 - Tools: R-Studio

 # 🌱 What I'm Working On